MercersKitchen/Introductory-Computer-Science/Computer Apps/App Developement/Music Program/ReadMe.txt

 - Loop: once, defined number, infinite; controled by a variable and arrow keys
 - Meta Data: autopopulating varaibles using music files
   - Able to use a IF-null catch to console-log which variables will show information
-- Forward, Reverse; controled by a variable and arrow keys
+- Forward, Reverse inside song; controled by a variable and arrow keys
+- Next, Back Song Buttons

+Advanced Features (Combinations of previous code)
+- Autoplaying: when current song finishes, automatically play the next song

+Other Advanced Features